Enforcing strata bylaws and rules

 When enforcing bylaws and rules it is important to release information in a manner that respects both the Strata Property Act and the Personal Information Protection Act (PIPA).

 The Personal Information Protection Act (PIPA) regulates privacy in the private sector including strata corporations.
-In June 2015, the Office of the Information and Privacy Commissioner for British Columbia (“OIPC”) updated this guide (pdf) and FAQs (frequently asked questions) to help strata owners, residents, council members and managers understand how PIPA applies to strata corporations.
+In May 2022, the Office of the Information and Privacy Commissioner for British Columbia (“OIPC”) updated this guide, Policy Guidelines for Strata Corporations and Strata Agents (pdf) to help strata owners, residents, council members and managers understand how PIPA applies to strata corporations.

 The strata council can hire a strata property manager to perform some or most of the functions of the strata council.
 However, if a strata council has delegated its powers to a strata manager, the strata council is still ultimately responsible for ensuring that its obligations under the Strata Property Act are fulfilled.